 What is Hypnotherapy?

 Hypnotherapy employs hypnosis, which is a form of focused thinking where the conscious and unconscious minds are brought together in a trance state, with the express intention of effecting beneficial changes.
 Hypnosis is easy to contrive – we ordinarily engage in this form of trance many times a day, often without being aware of it.
 For instance, we apparently daydream for 15-50% of the day; or we may drift off whilst listening to music or watching television; or we lose track of our environment whilst driving.
-This state can be reproduced in the therapy room through guided relaxation and imagery.
+This state, where we are particularly open to positive suggestions and in touch with the wisdom of our unconscious minds, can be reproduced in the therapy room through guided relaxation and dynamic imagery.

 In Solution Focused Hypnotherapy we strategically employ hypnosis to access our unconscious minds to come up with solutions to problems, and to develop positive forms of behaviour and thinking, which will then become our automatic responses.